 Normally, the maximum number of years an athlete may remain at the Development Card (D) status is five (5).
-Years carded at D injury will be taken into consideration during this 5 years period.
+In the event an athlete is nominated under a DI (health related circumstances) carding may be approved for additional years past 5 years.
+Years carded at D Health Related Circumstance will be taken into consideration during this 5 year period.